HDRUK/hutch/website/docs/getting-started/configuration/agent.md

   // Configurable details to add to published Results Crates.
   "CratePublishing": {
+    // this section defaults to `null`
     "Publisher": {
       "Id": "" // Desired Identifier (typically URL) for the Publisher in Results Crates.
     },
+    // this section defaults to `null`
     "License": {
-      "Uri": "", // A URI to be used as th License `@id` in Results crate metadata "Properties": {} // Any valid CreativeWork properties as desirable to be included for the License.
+      "Uri": "", // A URI to the license e.g. https://spdx.org/licenses/CC-BY-4.0
+      "Properties": {
+        "Identifier": null, // short-form of the license e.g. CC-BY-4.0
+        "Name": null // long-form name of the license e.g. Creative Commons Attribution 4.0 International }
     }
   },